franciscovfonseca/GenAI-Security-Agent/README.md

 }
 ```

-This grants the Lambda function — and by extension any successful prompt injection attack — full access to every DynamoDB table, S3 bucket, and Bedrock model in the AWS account.
+This grants the Lambda function - and by extension any successful prompt injection attack - full access to every DynamoDB table, S3 bucket and Bedrock model in the AWS account.

 ---